chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

             if (!start[i].isBound()) {
                 // j is the index of the profile rectangle overlapping t int j = profile.rectangleIndex(start[i].getMin());
-                // TODO 3: push i to the right
+                // TODO 3: postpone i to a later point in time
                 // hint:
-                // You need to check that at every-point on the interval
+                // Check that at every point in the interval
-                // [start[i].getMin() ... start[i].getMin()+duration[i]-1] there is enough space.
+                // [start[i].getMin() ... start[i].getMin()+duration[i]-1]
+                // there is enough remaining capacity.
-                // You may have to look-ahead on the next profile rectangle(s)
+                // You may also have to check the following profile rectangle(s).
-                // Be careful that the activity you are currently pushing may have contributed to the profile.
+                // Note that the activity you are currently postponing
+                // may have contributed to the profile.
             }
         }